top of page

 What is so revolutionary about blockchain gaming is how it's structured.
 With being decentralized, all gaming assets are dispersed equally amongst all players, with no one being able to dominate anyone else.

-These assets, known as NFTs or non-fungible tokens, are the most common way players use to exchange value and earn their cryptocurrencies.
+These assets, NFTs or non-fungible tokens, are the most common way players exchange value and earn their cryptocurrencies.

 4 Key Terms for Blockchain Gaming